PBalogMi/playwright_test_email/README.md

 ![Gmail Display Language Configuration](/files/gmail_setup/gmail_display_language.png)

-2. Clone this repository to your local machine.
+2. Clone repository playwright_test_email to your local machine.

 3. Install the required dependencies

-4. In the block.feature file, insert your Gmail credentials into the Examples tables.
+4. In the block.feature file, insert into the Examples tables your Gmail credentials (eamil, password, account_name) and account information (name_from_contacts, email_address_from_contacts) from contacts list where should be send test email.
+   **Note: The optimal choice is to include your personal email account in the contacts and enter it into the Examples tables to avoid sending unsolicited emails to someone else's account.**

 5. Set up your PyCharm environment for pytest testing as shown in the provided image.